-The Platform imagines a world where each woman and girl can exercise her freedoms and choices, and realize all her rights, such as to live free from violence, to go to school, to participate in decisions and to earn equal pay for equal work.
+The Platform for Action imagines a world where each woman and girl can exercise her freedoms and choices, and realize all her rights, such as to live free from violence, to go to school, to participate in decisions and to earn equal pay for equal work.

 The Beijing process unleashed remarkable political will and worldwide visibility.
 It connected and reinforced the activism of women’s movements on a global scale.
 Conference participants went home with great hope and clear agreement on how to achieve equality and empowerment.

-Since then, governments, civil society and the public have translated the Platform’s promises into concrete changes in individual countries.
+Since then, governments, civil society and the public have translated the Platform for Action’s promises into concrete changes in individual countries.
 These have ushered in enormous improvements in women’s lives.
 More women and girls than at any previous point in time serve in political offices, are protected by laws against gender-based violence, and live under constitutions guaranteeing gender equality.
 Regular five-year reviews of progress on fulfilling Beijing commitments have sustained momentum.

-Still, the Platform envisioned gender equality in all dimensions of life—and no country has yet finished this agenda.
+Still, the Platform for Action envisioned gender equality in all dimensions of life—and no country has yet finished this agenda.
 Women earn less than men and are more likely to work in poor-quality jobs.
 A third suffer physical or sexual violence in their lifetime.
 Gaps in reproductive rights and health care leave 800 women dying in childbirth each day.